deeppavlov/chatsky/examples/frequently_asked_question_bot/telegram/README.md

 ### Step 1: Configuring the docker services

-In order for the bot to work, update the [.env](.env) file replacing the template with the actual value of your Telegram token.
+In order for the bot to work, update the [.env](.env) file replacing the placeholders with the actual value of your Telegram token.

 ```
 TG_BOT_TOKEN=***